 “One man’s junk is another man’s treasure.”
-My mom told me in our orange convertible rabbit.
+So my mom told me in our orange convertible rabbit.
 I felt myself melting as my mom pulled it over to the side of the road and threw in an old dresser that ended up sticking up above the seats.
-With the top down everyone could see me.
+With the top down, everyone could see me.

 Something many people don’t want to do anymore.
 Invest time.

-I married a man that has no problem investing time into something that may not have value or use to another person.
+I married a man with no problem investing time into something that may not have value or use to another person.

 READ OR PIN FOR LATER- HOW WE USED BARN BEAMS IN OUR DINING ROOM

 I like to think I can see potential in people more than old farm equipment, so I let my husband take the lead on this one.

 He knew we would need a trailer around the farm, so he decided to turn that old farm truck into a trailer.